iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> It is best to begin at the beginning.
+> Action may not always bring happiness, but there is no happiness without action.
 >
-> — Amelia Earhart
+> — William James

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->